cameraink/climatetimer/README.md

 ## Release notes

+v0.3.1
+- Supports upper and lower case for block types.
+- Supports `15m` block type (equivalent to `quarter`)

 v0.3
-- new method `blockids` (with 's') that returns a list of blockId's between two dates.
+- new method `blockids` (with an 's') which returns a list of blockIds between two dates.

 ## Features